PaulMorel1/eMPress/README.md

 - Menus
 - Markdown posts
 - Themes
-- TODO: Automatic deployment to AWS
+- Automatic deployment to AWS
 - TODO: Google Analytics

 ## Development

-It's a minimalist gatsby project.
+It's a minimalist gatsby project, so you can run it using the same npm commands you'd use to run any Node.js project.

 ```
 npm install